jamesnulliu/jamesnulliu.github.io/content/blogs/create-a-libtorch-project/index.md

 **So the purpose of this blog is to provide a guide to:**

 1. Build a C++, CUDA and LibTorch library, test it with gtest.
-2. Load the library into torch, call the operates in Python.
+2. Load the library into torch, call the operaters in Python.
 3. Resolve problems when linking all the libraries.

 > ⚠️**WARNING**
-> You should find some tutorials on how to use cmake and vcpkg before reading this blog, or you definitely will get lost.
+> You should find some tutorials on how to use cmake and vcpkg before reading this blog.

 ## 1. Environment

 Managing python environment with miniconda is always a good choice.
-Check [this website](https://docs.anaconda.com/miniconda/install/#quick-command-line-install) for an installation guide.
+Check [the official website](https://docs.anaconda.com/miniconda/install/#quick-command-line-install) for an installation guide.

-After installation, create a new virtual environment named `PMPP`:
+After installation, create a new virtual environment named `PMPP` (or whatever you like) and activate it:

 ```bash {linenos=true}
 conda create -n PMPP python=3.12
 conda activate PMPP  # Activate this environment
 ```

-Install pytorch following the steps on [this website](https://pytorch.org/get-started/locally/#start-locally).
-In my case I installed **torch-2.5.1 with cuda 12.4** both on Linux and Windows.
+Install pytorch following the steps on [the official website](https://pytorch.org/get-started/locally/#start-locally).
+In my case I installed **torch-2.5.1 with cuda 12.4** both on Linux (and Windows).

+> 📝**NOTE**
 > All the python packages you installed can be found under the directory of `$CONDA_PREFIX/lib/python3.12/site-packages`.

-Of course you also need to install cuda toolkit on your system.
+Of course you also need to install **cuda toolkit** on your system.
 Usually, even if you installed **torch-2.5.1 with cuda 12.4**, using **cuda 12.6** or **cuda 12.1** can run torch in python without any mistakes.
 But in some cases, you still have to use **cuda 12.4** to exactly match the torch you chose.

 You can find all versions of cuda in [this website](https://developer.nvidia.com/cuda-toolkit-archive).
 Installing and using multiple versions of cuda is possible by managing the `PATH` and `LD_LIBRARY_PATH` environment variables on linux, and you can do this manually or refering to my methods in [this blog](/blogs/environment-variable-management).

 > Or if you are a docker user, just pull the image that contains the cuda version you need.
+> You may check [this blog: Docker Container with Nvidia GPU Support](/blogs/docker-container-with-nvidia-gpu-support) if you want to have a try.

 ## 2. Create a C++, CUDA and LibTorch Project